TheTinHat/Waterlock/README.md

 # Waterlock

-Waterlock is a Python script meant for securely transferring data between three folder locations in two separate stages.
+Waterlock is a Python script meant for transferring data between three folder locations in two separate stages.
 It performs hash verification and persistently tracks data transfer progress using SQLite.

 ## Use Case